OneGet/oneget/readme.md

 ## Annoucement

-PackageManagement is currently in maintainence mode meaning that we are only making critical fixes.
-Please only submit crash, hang, and security bug fixes.
+OneGet is in a stable state and is expected to recieve only high-priority bug fixes from Microsoft in the future.
+We continue to welcome updates and improvements from the community.

 ### Build Status - Master